Cacti/documentation/syslog-plugin.md

 $use_cacti_db = true;
 ```

 3.)
-If you decide to use a seperate DB fill out the Database detailing config_local.php
+If you decide to use a separate DB fill out the Database detailing config_local.php

-4.) create a cacti.conf file in /etc/rsyslog.d and fill out either your seperate DB details or your main cacti DB details
+4.) create a cacti.conf file in /etc/rsyslog.d and fill out either your separate DB details or your main cacti DB details

 ```console
 $ModLoad imudp